-During the period ending June 30, 2005, we granted options to purchase an aggregate of 138,776 shares of our common stock at an exercise price ranging from \$11.29 to \$12.35 per share.
+During the quarter ending September 30, 2005, we granted options to purchase an aggregate of 179,107 shares of our common stock at an exercise price ranging from \$12.00 to \$13.89 per share.

-The grants of the options were deemed to be exempt from registration under the Securities Act in reliance on Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under such rule.
-The recipients of such options were our employees, directors or bona fide consultants and received the securities pursuant to our 2001 Stock Option Plan.
+The grants of the options were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act, or Regulation D and the other rules and regulations promulgated thereunder, or Rule 701 promulgated under Section 3(b) of the Securities Act as transactions not involving a public offering or transactions under compensatory benefit plans.
+The recipients of such options were our employees, directors or bona fide consultants and received the securities pursuant to our 2001 Stock Option Plan or 2005 Equity Incentive Plan.
 Each of the recipients of securities in these transactions had adequate access, through employment, business or other business relationships, to information about us.